STANDOUT AWARD

 Nomination Process

-Each department chair will nominate student(s) who standout in the department.
-The nomination will include a detailed summary of the student’s achievement(s), specifically focusing on how the student’s work embodies Saybrook’s mission and vision and how they are positively contributing to the body of knowledge, community, or career field.
+Each department chair will nominate student(s) who stand out in the department.
+The nomination will include a detailed summary of the student’s achievement(s), specifically focusing on how the student’s work embodies Saybrook’s mission and vision and how they positively contribute to the body of knowledge, community, or career field.

 Saybrook standout award recipients

-The Saybrook Standout Committee is pleased to announce Deja Jones.
+The Saybrook Standout Committee is pleased to announce Elizabeth M. Madison

 L. Braxton - Headshot - Professional.png